mattua/IgniteExample101/readme.txt

     We need a way to have a backup in case the actual streamer goes down - that's where the next exmaple comes into play

-4) Run "session2.StreamerSingletonServiceExample"
+4) Deploy service as Cluster Singleton

      We have basically wrapped up the previous Streamer functionality into a service/impl and deployed that service object into the Ignite cluster as a singleton.

+    a) make sure you have some background server nodes running (at least 2)
+    b) Run "session2.StreamerSingletonServiceExample"
+           this deploy (and auto executes) the service impl object to one of the cluster nodes

+           Remember, it's a cluster singleton so there is only once instance running per cluster

+    c) observe that in one of the server nodes you will see the streamed output
+    d) Shutdown the node which is currently streaming
+    e) Observe that the service will resume on the other node
+    f) Notice that the service will never run on the StreamerSingletonServiceExample node since it is defined as a "client node"  >  Ignition.setClientMode(true);

+    g) Run the same QueryWords class from before to see that the same cache is now being populated by the Cluster singleton services and view SQL generated stats on the current contents of the cache